Parents are always looking for hidden dangers in their teens’ lives, but parental radar can easily miss prescription drug misuse.

 Sudden weight loss or weight gain

-Signs of possible withdrawal such as sweating, feeling clammy, and having dilated pupils
+Signs of possible withdrawal such sweating, feeling clammy, and having dilated pupils

 Opioid use: Sleepiness, constipation, lack of coordination, slow breathing